Selecting Course Themes

 - Do students feel able to discover meanings and argue for conclusions that differ from the instructor's?

-- Potential problem: Instructor knows topic too well; content—not writing an inquiry—drives course.
+- Potential problem: Instructor knows the topic too well; content—not writing an inquiry—drives the course.

 - Does the theme promote sustained interest and engagement across the semester?